johngodley/search-regex/readme.txt

 == Changelog ==

+= 2.3.1 - 7th September 2020 =
+- Fix locales not loading
+- Fix startup error on some sites

 = 2.3 - 6th September 2020 =
 - Add option to set a default preset
 - Fix global replace not working in post meta